-This tip sheet outlines Community First Health Plans, Inc. and Community First Insurance Plan (Community First) requirements for identifying, applying, and maintaining preauthorization exemptions, including correct claim submission procedures and documentation expectations.
-It provides guidance to help physicians and providers ensure compliance and avoid potential payment reductions or denials.
+The information below outlines Community First Health Plans, Inc. and Community First Insurance Plans (Community First) requirements for identifying, applying, and maintaining preauthorization exemptions, including correct claim submission procedures and documentation expectations.
+It provides guidance to help physicians and providers who care for Community First Commercial HMO and Marketplace Members, ensuring compliance and avoiding potential payment reductions or denials.

 What is a prior authorization exemption?